oschultes/gwach_data_resources/randomization.md

 - <https://cri.uchicago.edu/wp-content/uploads/2020/02/REDCap-Randomization-Module.pdf>

-However, REDCap requires the user to upload allocation tables; that is, you must produce a table of ordered randomized assignments for REDCap to use to allocate participants to intervention groups.
+REDCap requires the user to upload allocation tables; that is, you must produce a table of ordered randomized assignments for REDCap to use to allocate participants to intervention groups.
+This tutorial walks through an example of how to programmatically produce an allocation table for a project with a complex randomization model.

-## Producing an allocation table
+## Producing an allocation table programmatically

 We need to produce two allocation tables, one for testing while the REDCap project is in draft mode and one for implementation when the project is in production mode.
-We can use the blockrand package to specify the randomization model.
+While we can use formulas such as RAND() to conduct simple randomization in Excel, this is insufficient for more complex randomization models that incorporate stratified randomization or randomization blocks of varying sizes.
+For these cases, we can use the blockrand package in R to specify the randomization model.

+### Arguments

+- n specifies the number of random assignments to generate

+  - It is best practice to produce many more random assignments than are expected to be necessary because it is not possible to change the list after the project is in production mode

+  - This protects against unforeseen circumstances; for instance, if a participant is randomized and later deemed ineligible for participation

+  - So for instance, if expect to enroll 300 participants, we might provide 350 randomized allocations

+- num.levels specifies the number of intervention groups

+  - In the below example, we are assigning participants into one of two intervention groups

+- block.sizes specifies the block group size for blocked randomization

+  - In this example, we use blocks varying in size from 2 to 12 (double the value of the block.sizes argument)

+- stratum is used to label which strata the randomization applies to

+  - When using stratified randomization, we need to create a separate randomization table for each level of the stratified variable

-In the below example, we are assigning participants into one of two intervention groups using the num.levels argument, using blocked randomization with the block group size varying from 2 to 12 (double the value of the block.sizes argument).
-In addition, our randomization is stratified by two levels of a key variable.
-For each strata, we need to create a different randomization using the blockrand function and label the output using the stratum argument.
-Finally, because we expect more enrolled participants to belong to strata 2, we will produce a longer randomization list for strata 2 using the n argument.
+  - In the below example, we produce two tables for two different strata

+  - Note that in this example because we expect more enrolled participants to belong to strata 2, we produced a longer randomization list for strata 2 using the n argument

+  - If there is stratification by more than one variable (for instance, by site and by a clinical variable), then you would need to produce a randomization table for each unique combination of strata

 ``` r
 ### setup